 Navigate to Content Settings

-Choose the blog whose settings you want to update
+Choose the blog to modify

 Choose the blog whose settings you want to modify.
 If you only have one blog, you'll only see one option in the drop-down menu.

-Number of Posts in RSS Feed
+Number of posts in RSS feed

-Show summaries in RSS
+Show summaries in RSS or emails